Cooks with Soul

 Finally, if you’re looking for a meatless option, we also have a delicious cornbread dressing recipe made without chicken that you can try.

-What is Dressing?
+What is Cornbread Dressing?

 Dressing is a side dish similar to Thanksgiving stuffing, but it's cooked outside of the turkey.
 Southern dressing is usually made from cornbread (instead of white bread, for example), and combined with ingredients like cooked chicken or turkey, vegetables, herbs, and seasonings.
 It's then baked in the oven until nice and golden brown.